sinanalkaya/sinanalkaya/README.md

 - 👀 I’m interested in Web Development, AI
 - 🌱 I’m currently learning JavaScript (ES6)

-> There are only two kinds of Languages: the ones people complain about and the ones nobody uses
+> There are only two kinds of languages: the ones people complain about and the ones nobody uses
 >
 > -Bjarne Stroustrop-
 <!---